After you’re gone, your debts won’t be your problem anymore. But they will be someone else’s, because they don’t just go away.

 “People tend to believe that either all of your debt dies with you or that your family members become responsible for all of your debt when you die,” said Leslie Tayne, an experienced debt resolution attorney in New York state.
 “Neither thought is totally wrong, but neither is totally right either.”

-Here’s what really happens: Your debts become your estate’s responsibility when you die.
+The answer is basically that your debts become your estate’s responsibility when you die.
 The executor you name in your will becomes responsible for settling your estate, which includes settling your debts.
 Keep good records of your assets and debts so your executor will have an easier time handling them when you die.

 Depending on how much estate planning you’ve done, your debts may reduce the assets that remain for your heirs.
 Types of debt to consider include: